kvsaboo/CogTrajPrediction/README.md

 **Example**

 For an example, run the [notebooks/Example.ipynb](https://github.com/kvsaboo/CogTrajPrediction/blob/master/notebooks/Example.ipynb).
-The notebook contains explains how to specify the deep learning model architecture, train model, and evaluate it.
+The notebook explains how to specify the deep learning model architecture, train model, and evaluate it.

 **Directory structure**